Dark Matter annihilation energy output and its effects on the high-z IGM: Global IGM heating, ionization and 21 cm signal due to DM

-We define the DM annihilation contribution to the ionization fraction as $\delta x_{e}(z) = x_{e}(z) - x_{e}^{no-DM}(z)$, where $x_{e}^{no-DM}$ is the ionization fraction in the standard scenario.
-It is important to mention that this standard ionization fraction is a consequence of the physics of recombination from the epoch of the last scattering surface, and is simply the relic free-electron abundance from the freeze-out of the recombination reaction.
-Thus, the $x_{e}^{no-DM}$ does not account for the reionization of the universe by Poulation III stars, that according to Planck 2013 \citep{Planck}, occurred at redshift $11.35$.
+We define the DM annihilation contribution to the ionization fraction as $\delta x_{e}(z) = x_{e}(z) - x_{e}^{norad}(z)$, where $x_{e}^{norad}$ is the ionization fraction in a scenario with no ionization sources.
+It is important to mention that this ionization fraction is a consequence of the physics of recombination from the epoch of the last scattering surface, and is simply the relic free-electron abundance from the freeze-out of the recombination reaction.
+Thus, the $x_{e}^{norad}$ does not account for the reionization of the universe by Poulation III stars, that according to Planck 2013 \citep{Planck}, occurred { around} redshift $\sim$11.
 With this definition of $\delta x_{e}$, we have:

-We solve this differential equation, using the $x_{e}^{no-DM}$ given in {Figure 3} of \cite{MFP06}, by the Euler method, using as boundary condition that $\delta x_{e}(z=1000) = 0$ (at redshift $z>1000$, as we are near the recombination epoch, the ionization fraction is near 1 and is almost entirely due to the standard cooling scenario).
+We solve this differential equation, using the $x_{e}^{norad}$ given in Figure 3 of \cite{MFP06}, by the Euler method, using as boundary condition that $\delta x_{e}(z=1000) = 0$ (at redshift $z>1000$, as we are near the recombination epoch, the ionization fraction is near 1 and is almost entirely due to the standard cooling scenario).

-We show the obtained ionization fraction ($x_{e}(z)$) curves in {Figure 7} and in {Figure 8}.
+We show the obtained ionization fraction ($x_{e}(z)$) curves in Figure 7 and in Figure 8.
 The first figure shows the $x_{e}(z)$ curves obtained for the different DM clustering scenarios and WIMP masses, but considering the clumped DM case, and with an absorption fraction of $f_{abs} = 1$ (more details on the caption of the figure).
-The second figure shows the ionization fractions, assuming a WIMP mass of 1TeV and substructure and adiabatic compression, but for different values of the absorption fraction ($f_{abs}=0.1$ or $0.01$), or simply not considering DM clustering at all, and using the homogeneous DM energy injection computed previously.
+The second figure shows the ionization fractions, assuming a WIMP mass of $1TeV$ and substructure and adiabatic contraction, but for different values of the absorption fraction ($f_{abs}=0.1$ or $0.01$), or simply not considering DM clustering at all, and using the homogeneous DM energy injection computed previously.